 Form I-864, Affidavit of Support

-In order to demonstrate that you can support your sibling financially until they have found employment, you must submit form I-864.
+To demonstrate that you can support your sibling financially until they have found employment, you must submit Form I-864.
 In this form, you must demonstrate evidence of an annual income that is at least 125 percent of the Federal Poverty Guideline.

 You need to be prepared to answer questions about the following topics: